rfo909/RForth/README.md

 *2026-04-18 RFO*

+Updated: 2026-08-26 RFO

 ## Introduction

-The v3 version was quite successful at compiling my Forth into a bytecode format, which is then executed.
+The v3 version of RFOrth was quite successful at compiling my Forth into a bytecode format, which is then executed.
 But there were issues, and in hindsight, it was overly complicated.